Personal Property Tax Exemption

 How to Apply for the Exemption

-If your aircraft meets all the above criteria, you must file a claim each year to receive the property tax exemption.
+If your aircraft meets all the criteria above, you must file a claim each year to receive the property tax exemption.
+If this is your first time filing in that county, you must include a one-time $35 filing fee.
+For renewals in the same county, no fee is required.
 The process is as follows:

-3. Submit to County Assessor by February 15: File the completed form each year with the assessor of the county where the aircraft is located on or before February 15 (for the January 1 lien date) to receive 100% of the exemption for that tax year.
-Submit all required documents (including the certificates of attendance).
-If this is your first time claiming the exemption in that county, you will also need to pay a one-time $35 filing fee with your initial application.
-In subsequent years, no fee is required for renewal filings in the same county.
+- Submit to the County Assessor by February 15: File the completed form each year with the assessor of the county where the aircraft is based, on or before February 15 (for the January 1 lien date) to receive 100% of the exemption for that tax year.